 Here’s the math for a 12” Dutch oven

-12” Dutch oven x 2 = 24 coals total.
+12-inch oven x 2 = 24 coals total.
 Place 8 coals under the oven and 16 coals on the top of the lid.

 Dutch Oven Charcoal Placement Tips For Less Precise Temperatures

-When you do this you can use the “Plus 4 and Minus 4 Rule of Thumb” which means you take the size of your Dutch oven in inches and add 4 to get the number of coals for the top of your oven (Example: A 12” Dutch oven + 4 = 16 coals on top of the oven) and subtract 4 to get the number of coals for the bottom of your oven (Example: A 12” Dutch oven – 4 = 8 coals on bottom of the oven.
+When you do this you can use the “Plus 4 and Minus 4 Rule of Thumb” which means you take the size of your Dutch oven in inches and add 4 to get the number of coals for the top of your oven (Example: A 12-inch Dutch oven + 4 = 16 coals on top of the oven) and subtract 4 to get the number of coals for the bottom of your oven (Example: A 12” Dutch oven – 4 = 8 coals on bottom of the oven.
 A total of 24 coals are needed for a 12” Dutch oven).